TOO STRONG TO THROW FAR

 The block periodization program served Jason exceptionally well.

-Remember the role of a strength-training program is to produce better throwers, that throw farther, and that there are more variables than just lifting to get strong.
+Remember the role of a strength-training program is to produce better throwers, that throw farther, not just lifting to get strong.

 … don’t forget throwers are throwers first and strength training is just part of the process.